bondhugula/pluto/README.md

 or see documentation (`doc/DOC.txt`) for details.

-## TRYING ANY INCLUDED EXAMPLE CODE
+## Trying any included example code

 Let's say we are trying the 2-d gauss seidel kernel.
 In `examples/seidel`, do `make par`; this will generate `seidel.par.c` from `seidel.c` and also compile